Noisy Pairing and Partial Supervision for Stylized Opinion Summarization: Napa

 For instance, given a summary of a sushi restaurant, we can use reviews of a steak restaurant to construct a noisy reviews-summary pair as illustrated in Figure~\ref{fig:overview}.
 Then, using the similar approach used in the pseudo data construction, we obtain the final noisy training set $\{(\tilde{\mathcal{X}}', y)\}$.
 In particular, the top 10 noisy reviews-summary pairs of the highest similarity score are retained for each summary.

-Note that this method could unintentionally select the review of the correct entity as input (i.e., $e' = e$), so in our experiments, we explicitly discarded the review of the entity used in summary to maintain the weakly supervised setting.
+Note that this method could unintentionally select the review of the correct entity as input (i.e., $e' = e$), so in our experiments, we explicitly discarded the review of the entity used in summary to maintain the non-parallel setting.